kamalsoft/skyline/README.md

 - **Deep Personalization:** Make it yours by choosing from multiple clock themes, switching between light/dark modes, or setting an "Auto" theme that syncs with your local day/night cycle.
 - **Immersive Soundscapes:** Optional ambient sounds for day, night, and weather effects create a fully immersive experience.
 - **Modern "Glassmorphism" UI:** A clean, beautiful interface that is a pleasure to use.
+- **Accessible:** Full keyboard navigation and screen reader support ensure the app is usable by everyone.

 ## 🛠️ Technology Stack